zzxvictor/EE250-Final-Project/README.md

 This is the repo for signal processing

-the vm_publisher is used to replace the cellphone in the development phase the final version of the code is: displacementVersion.py
+the vm_publisher is used to replace the cellphone in the development phase the final version of the code running on the computer is: displacementVersion.py the code running on the Arduino is: ArduinoGetData.ino